Scosh/fonts/README.md

 On Windows that should be `C:\Windows\Fonts`.
 However, by default, Windows doesn't allow you to just drag font files into this folder.
 You'll need to select or group-select the fonts individually in their folders, right-click on them and select 'Install fonts' or something along those lines… And I'm not even sure if that contextual right-click command is just a new thing in Windows 10, or if it's also already there in Windows 7.
 I'm sorry… I'm not a Windows expert, and personally, I think this is a super dumb and annoying way to handle font installation when dealing with large font-packs like this one — so if there's any other, easier and faster way of doing this that you are familiar with, please let me know!

-On Mac OSX [it depends](https://support.apple.com/en-us/HT201722) though somewhere in `/Library/Fonts/` is probably best.
+For Mac OSX [it depends](https://support.apple.com/en-us/HT201722), though somewhere in `/Library/Fonts/` is probably best.
 (Been a while since I've used OSX too though, so I hope this hasn't changed.)

 And on Linux I'd recommend `/usr/share/fonts` or `~/.local/share/fonts/` — but obviously you can do something [entirely](https://wiki.ubuntu.com/Fonts) [different](https://wiki.archlinux.org/index.php/Fonts) if you want.